d12frosted/elpa-mirror/gnu/corfu-readme.txt

 [Cape] <https://github.com/minad/cape>

-3.4 Orderless auto-completion
+3.4 Orderless completion
-─────────────────────────────
+────────────────────────

   [Orderless] is an advanced completion style that supports multi-component search filters separated by a configurable character (space, by default).
-Normally, entering characters like space which lie outside the completion region boundaries (words, typically) causes corfu to quit.
-This behavior is very helpful with auto-completion, which may pop-up when not desired, e.g. on entering a new variable name.
-Just keep typing and corfu will get out of the way.
+Normally, entering characters like space which lie outside the completion region boundaries (words, typically) causes Corfu to quit.
+This behavior is helpful with auto-completion, which may pop-up when not desired, e.g. on entering a new variable name.
+Just keep typing and Corfu will get out of the way.

-  But orderless search terms can contain any characters; they are regular expressions.
-To use orderless in the buffer with `corfu-auto', set `corfu-separator' (a space, by default) to the primary character of your orderless component separator.
+  But orderless search terms can contain arbitrary characters; they are also interpreted as regular expressions.
+To use orderless, set `corfu-separator' (a space, by default) to the primary character of your orderless component separator.

-  Then, when a new orderless component is desired, simply use `M-SPC' (`corfu-insert-separator') to enter the /first/ component separator in the input, and arbitrary orderless search terms and new separators can be entered thereafter.
+  Then, when a new orderless component is desired, use `M-SPC' (`corfu-insert-separator') to enter the /first/ component separator in the input, and arbitrary orderless search terms and new separators can be entered thereafter.

-  Note that `corfu-separator' replaced and obsoleted `corfu-quit-at-boundary'.
-If you want similar behavior as with `corfu-quit-at-boundary=nil', you can bind `corfu-insert-separator' to `SPC' (or whatever separator character you use) in `corfu-map'.
-If you /always/ want to quit at the boundary, simply set `corfu-separator' to `nil'.
+  To treat the entire input as Orderless input, you can set the customization option `corfu-quit-at-boundary=t'.
+This disables the predicate which checks if the current completion boundary has been left.
+In contrast, if you /always/ want to quit at the boundary, simply set `corfu-quit-at-boundary=nil'.
+By default `corfu-quit-at-boundary' is set to `separator' which quits at completion boundaries as long as no separator has been inserted with `corfu-insert-separator'.

+  Finally, there exists the user option `corfu-quit-no-match' which is set to `separator' by default.
+With this setting Corfu stays alive as soon as you start advanced filtering with a `corfu-separator' even if there are no matches, for example due to a typo.
+As long as no separator character has been inserted with `corfu-insert-separator', Corfu will still quit if there are no matches.
+This ensures that the Corfu popup goes away quickly if completion is not possible.

+  In the following we show two configurations, one which works best with auto completion and one which may work better with manual completion if you prefer to always use `SPC' to separate the Orderless components.

   ┌────
+  │ ;; Auto completion example
   │ (use-package corfu
-  │   ;; Orderless customizations
   │   :custom
+  │   (corfu-auto t)          ;; Enable auto completion │   ;; (corfu-separator ?_) ;; Set to orderless separator, if not using space │   :bind
+  │   ;; Another key binding can be used, such as S-SPC.
+  │   ;; (:map corfu-map ("M-SPC" . corfu-insert-separator))
+  │   :init
+  │   (corfu-global-mode))
+  │
+  │ ;; Manual completion example
+  │ (use-package corfu
-  │   (corfu-auto t)
+  │   :custom
   │   ;; (corfu-separator ?_) ;; Set to orderless separator, if not using space
   │   :bind
+  │   ;; Configure SPC for separator insertion
-  │   ;; (:map corfu-map  ;; Another key binding can be used, such as S-SPC │   ;;	   ("M-SPC" . corfu-insert-separator))
+  │   (:map corfu-map ("SPC" . corfu-insert-separator))
   │   :init
   │   (corfu-global-mode))
   └────